hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 ```

 once you find something interesting you can dig into it.
-The -C flag appends line numbers to the output
+The -C 3 flag prints 3 lines of output context

 ```bash
 root@tutorial:$ grep -C 3 "[Fri Apr 18 09:54:05 2025] nvidia" dmesg